Thunkzin/ECS150-Project-2/REPORT.md

 ### Phase 4: preemption

+The goal of the use of preemption in user-level threading is to prevent one thread to take control of cpu entirely and it does not get yielded by uthread_yield() or semaphore.
+The functions implemented under preempt.c make sure all threads have a timer interrupt which is frequency 100hz to forcefully yield it to the other thread and maximize the use of CPU.

+preempt_disable() and preempt_enable() work similarly.
+First we declare a boolean variable `enable_preempt` set equal to false by default.
+The two functions enable and disable back the preempt if there were previously set otherwise.
+Both functions can also handle SIGVTALRM block signals which is implemented by initializing an empty signal set sigemptyset and add it to signal set sigaddset.

 For the function preempt_start(), we first set the value and interval for settimer function into 10000 microsecond (converted from 100hz).
 Then enable the preemption so that the signal can be received by handler.